anduandutu/CV/README.md

 # **PROFESSIONAL EXPERIENCE**
 ### Compliance And Certification Tester - Electronic Arts Inc., BUCHAREST - (3 months)
 #### **Job domain** : IT Software IT&C Software
+#### Responsabilities:
+I was in charge of making sure that the software developed complies with the required standards by Sony for the PS4 platform.
+If the software was non-compliant, I had to enter new bugs in the JIRA environment in order to insure that the next software version would match the standards.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for